If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 Take a look at what we’ve done on Wix.
 We changed the background color and the font and size of the text – all in a matter of minutes!

-The website builders’ interfaces are all very intuitive and easy to use, so there’s no need to feel overwhelmed when customizing your template.
+The online store builders’ interfaces are all very intuitive and easy to use, so there’s no need to feel overwhelmed when customizing your template.

 Remember, you’re responsible for designing your online store.
 This means you won’t face the same design compromises you’d face when hiring a professional designer.